wyvrtn/osu-sharp/README.md

 ## Asynchronous Enumerables for pagination

-For API endpoints that have pagination, osu-sharp provides an `IAsyncEnumerable` allowing you to treat the data received from the endpoint as an enumerable.
+For API endpoints that have cursor-based pagination (as opposed to being able to specify a page), osu-sharp provides an `IAsyncEnumerable` allowing you to treat the data received from the endpoint as an enumerable.
 It automatically performs further pagination requests as necessary, making working with it very easy and straight-forward.
 Below, you can find an example.
 ```cs
 // Create the client.
 OsuApiClient client = new OsuApiClient(clientId, clientSecret);